Docker

 - I can test out different versions of dependencies quickly within a container without worrying about messing up my development environment: just rebuild if the new version doesn’t work.

 - Having explicit versions for production images lets me think about releases as discrete artifacts that can be communicated with my team about.
-Debugging can be done with a image that can be run in different environments.
+Debugging can be done with an image that can be run in different environments.

 - Getting CI running is fairly trivial with Docker Compose.